-We have audited the financial statements of the New York City Land Development Corporation (NYCLDC), a component unit of The City of New York, which comprise the statements of net position as of June 30, 2022 and 2021, and the related statements of revenue, expenses, and changes in net position and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+We have audited the financial statements of the New York City Land Development Corporation (NYCLDC), a component unit of The City of New York, which comprise the statements of net position as of June 30, 2023 and 2022, and the related statements of revenues, expenses, and changes in net position and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the NYCLDC as of June 30, 2022 and 2021, and the respective changes in financial position, and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the NYCLDC as of June 30, 2023 and 2022, and the respective changes in financial position, and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.